ryanjv755/opensignalreport/README.md

 ## Usage

+1. Complete the **Hardware Setup for Transmission** as described above.
-1. Ensure your RTL-SDR dongle is connected.
+2. Ensure your RTL-SDR dongle is connected.
-2. Make sure you have installed all requirements and configured the `VOSK_MODEL_PATH`.
+3. Make sure you have installed all requirements and configured the `VOSK_MODEL_PATH`.
-3. Run the script from your terminal:
+4. Run the script from your terminal:
     ```bash
     python your_script_name.py
     ```
-4. The script will start, initialize the SDR, and perform RF baselining.
+5. The script will start, initialize the SDR, and perform RF baselining.
-5. It will then print "Listening on [frequency] MHz for 'signal report'..."
+6. It will then print "Listening on [frequency] MHz for 'signal report'..."
-6. When someone transmits their callsign using NATO phonetic alphabet followed by "signal report" on the tuned frequency (e.g., "Kilo One Alfa Bravo Charlie signal report"), the script will:
+7. When someone transmits their callsign using NATO phonetic alphabet followed by "signal report" on the tuned frequency (e.g., "Kilo One Alfa Bravo Charlie signal report"), the script will:
     * Detect the transmission.
     * Attempt to transcribe it.
     * If successful, validate the callsign.
-    * Announce a signal report using TTS (e.g., "K1ABC, Your signal is S9 with an SNR of 15.0 dB.").
+    * Announce a signal report using TTS.
+This audio will be routed through the connected cable, keying the radio to transmit the response on its configured frequency. (e.g., "K1ABC, Your signal is S9 with an SNR of 15.0 dB.").
-7. To stop the script, type `exit` in the console where it's running and press Enter, or press `Ctrl+C`.
+8. To stop the script, type `exit` in the console where it's running and press Enter, or press `Ctrl+C`.

 ## Troubleshooting